 National Bottle Bill

-A federal container deposit return program is being introduced in early 2022 to establish a convenient national system to reduce litter and increase the collection and recycling of beverage containers.
+As the circular economy is based on the principle of keeping materials in motion at their highest value, a national recycling refund would encourage consumers to reduce, reuse, and recycle beverage containers therefore reducing the amount of waste ending up in landfills and littering the environment.
 There are 10 states with container deposit return programs now, some operating for over 30 years.
-This is a proven policy approach that should be expanded nationally in 2022.
+This is a proven policy approach that should be expanded nationally.
 75% of Americans support a container deposit return program where they live, but only 24% of Americans live in a state with a container deposit return program.
+Learn more here!

 National WIPPES Act

-Truth in Recycling Labeling NSAC co-sponsored California’s SB 343 in 2021, which is first in the nation legislation that will end the practice of labeling non-recyclable packages and products with a ♻ or any other symbol or statement indicating it is recyclable.
+NSAC co-sponsored California’s SB 343 in 2021, which is first in the nation legislation that will end the practice of labeling non-recyclable packages and products with a ♻ or any other symbol or statement indicating it is recyclable.
 This legislation set a precedent for other states and the nation to end deceptive recycling labeling practices across the U.S. Already, several states intend to introduce similar bills and New Jersey has already introduced AB 6025 modeled after SB 343.
+Learn more here.